I played the 'Kings Dilemma' in which the prestigious aristocrats who support the king fight for power while helping political decisions.

 Depending on the result of the dilemma card, a chronicle sticker may be attached.

 The chronicle sticker will also be signed by the aristocrat with the leader token at that time and will be stuck on the top of the kingdom board.
 It's a sticker, so once you put it on, you can't remove it anymore.
-There are two types of this chronicle sticker, 'Positive' and 'Negative', which have various effects on the kingdom as the game progresses.
+There are two types of chronicle stickers, 'positive' and 'negative', which have various effects on the kingdom as the game progresses.

-As you progress through the game and the story, stickers will be added to the Kingdom board.
+As you progress through the game and the story, more and more stickers will be attached to the Kingdom board.

 And if you manage the politics of the kingdom while solving the king's worries at the council, the story will progress and one story may be completed.